Growing Seedlings Under Indoor Grow Lights

 Metal halide lights emit an intense, bluish-white light that is excellent for growing plants.
 The foliage stays green and vigorous, and plants are usually stocky and strong.
 Metal-halide lights are currently the number one choice for serious indoor gardeners.
 Mercury vapor lamps emit a bluish, relatively well-balanced, high-intensity light.
 High-pressure sodium bulbs are usually used to promote flowering and fruiting but, when used exclusively, they produce leggy, weak-stemmed plants.

-Given all the choices, it’s easy to ensure that your plants get the quality, intensity and duration of light they need to stay in peak condition.
+For the average home gardener starting seedlings indoors, a fluorescent or LED lamp will usually be the best choice to ensure that your plants get the quality, intensity, and duration of light they need to stay in peak condition.

 - Rotate your plants each week.
 The light from a fluorescent bulb is more intense at the center of the bulb than it is at the ends.